Bindhusreepothapi/Receipt-bill-app/README.md

 🖼️ Sample Output
 Upload receipt →
 ![App Screenshot](C:\Users\Bindu Sree\Desktop\ReceiptBillApp\screenshot.png)

-Extracted text is shown on the right panel

-Download as .txt button available

 🧠 How it Works
 Uses pytesseract to extract text from the uploaded image